bg3/100r.co/README.md

 ## Extras

-- The site is based on the Hundred Rabbits site (100r.co).
+- This site uses the Hundred Rabbits (100r.co) database formats and build code.
 - Pull Requests are welcome.
 - See the [License](LICENSE) file for license rights and limitations(MIT).